aws-samples/container-persistence-blogpost/3-SingleContainerMultipleHostsMultipleAZs/readme.md

 To set up EBS CSI Drivers we will use the instructions provided in our EKS Workshop:

 [https://www.eksworkshop.com/beginner/170_statefulset/ebs_csi_driver/](https://www.eksworkshop.com/beginner/170_statefulset/ebs_csi_driver/)

+You can use the instructions provided at the link as we haven't changed the EKS cluster name so all commands are already pointing to this cluster.

 **Define a Storage Class:**
 A StorageClass enables administrators to describe the "classes" of storage they offer.
 Different classes might map to quality-of-service levels/ storage tiers, or to different environments (test/production), or to ad hoc policies determined by the storage/clusters administrators.